NRG Energy (NRG) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the power company had lost 7.46% over the past month, lagging the Utilities sector's loss of 3.3% and the S&P 500's loss of 1.48% in that time.
+Heading into today, shares of the power company had gained 0.48% over the past month, lagging the Utilities sector's gain of 3.48% and the S&P 500's gain of 1.72% in that time.

-NRG Energy will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from NRG Energy as it approaches its next earnings release.
 The company is expected to report EPS of -$0.08, down 132% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $7.97 billion, up 0.91% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.54 per share and revenue of $25.76 billion.
 These totals would mark changes of +73.28% and -18.34%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for NRG Energy.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for NRG Energy.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 9.66% lower.
-NRG Energy is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 4.12% lower.
+NRG Energy is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note NRG Energy's current valuation metrics, including its Forward P/E ratio of 6.84.
-Its industry sports an average Forward P/E of 16.31, so we one might conclude that NRG Energy is trading at a discount comparatively.
+In terms of valuation, NRG Energy is currently trading at a Forward P/E ratio of 7.32.
+Its industry sports an average Forward P/E of 17.2, so we one might conclude that NRG Energy is trading at a discount comparatively.

-Meanwhile, NRG's PEG ratio is currently 1.05.
+It is also worth noting that NRG currently has a PEG ratio of 1.13.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Utility - Electric Power was holding an average PEG ratio of 2.75 at yesterday's closing price.
+The Utility - Electric Power industry currently had an average PEG ratio of 2.89 as of yesterday's close.

 The Utility - Electric Power industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 95, which puts it in the top 38% of all 250+ industries.
+This group has a Zacks Industry Rank of 98, putting it in the top 39% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report